Fantom-foundation/fantom-rfcs/replicated-datastore/replicated-datastore-interface.md

 ```
 ##### read_by_time_index

-The time ordered retrieval function allows provides a interface for the Fantom
+The time ordered retrieval function allows Fantom virtual machines to fetch programs
-virtual machines to fetch programs from the common knowledge and execute them in the correct
+from the replicated data store and execute them in the correct order to arrive at the
-order and compute the same state.
+same world state.

 ```rust
 fn read_by_time_index(i: TimeIndex) -> Option<(Key, Value)>;